 About the Author, Charlotte Wood

-Charlotte Wood has been described as ‘one of our most original and provocative writers’.
+Charlotte Wood has been described as ‘one of our most original and provocative writers‘.
 She is the author of six novels and two books of non-fiction.
 Her bestselling novel, The Natural Way of Things, won the 2016 Stella Prize, Indie Book of the Year and Indie Book Award for Fiction.
 It was joint winner of the Prime Minister’s Literary Award for Fiction, and published throughout Europe, the United Kingdom and North America.
-She has been twice shortlisted for the Miles Franklin Literary Award, as well as many others for this and previous works.
+Charlotte Wood has been twice shortlisted for the Miles Franklin Literary Award, as well as many others for this and previous works.
 Her non-fiction books include The Writer’s Room, a collection of interviews with authors about the creative process, and Love & Hunger, a book about cooking.
 She lives in Sydney with her husband.
 Check out her website and connect with her on Facebook.

 * Receiving a copy from the publisher for review purposes did not impact the expression of my honest opinions.Updated